-Growing up during the Depression, Bob was accustomed to saving money, and being able to generate his own energy has been a lifelong interest.
+Growing up on the heels of the Great Depression, Richard was accustomed to saving money, and being able to generate his own energy has been a lifelong interest.
 After installing solar panels on his own home, he connected with a fellow congregant who had experience installing solar water heaters.
 They both started floating proposals for solar panels to the church.

-Their proposals to the church were often met with comments resembling, “It’s a nice idea, but it’s too expensive.”
-Then they heard about Michigan IPL’s program through Congregational Church of Birmingham.
-This gave First United Methodist Church the boost they needed.
-Still, it wasn’t all smooth sailing.
+When the church finally decided to move forward with the project, it wasn’t all smooth sailing.
 The process was supposed to take around two months, but it ended up taking more than a year.
-Delays with the municipal building department and inspector approval left Richard and the church feeling a bit defeated, but they stuck with it.
+Delays with contractor scheduling, the municipal building department and inspector approval (solar and net metering still being relatively new things) left Richard and the church feeling discouraged.
+Nevertheless, they persisted.

 Richard’s advice: “Stick with it!
 This is the way of the future.
 Let’s hope our difficulties can help smooth the way for those who follow.”